vednildip/vednildip/README.md

 - 👋 Hi, I’m @vednildip
-- 👀 I’m interested in stepper  control
+- 👀 Completed project ESP NOW, Bluetooth, UDP :-  ESPCAM  to Other ESP TFT seamless trasfer of images
-- 🌱 I’m currently learning CNC shield
+- 🌱 Completed Project on  BT Sink  & Source  , Mp3 player , MiniTv
-- 💞️ I’m looking to collaborate on C++/G Code/ESP
+- 💞️ I’m looking for miles to go on C++/G Code/ESP  before I sleep.
+Adopted  this as Hobby
 - 📫 How to reach me nilesh259@gmail.com

 <!---